yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

 ## Step 3: Start the checkout process

-You will start the checkout process.
-To do it, use the `yuno.startCheckout` function and provide the necessary parameters.
+To start the checkout, you'll use the function `yuno.startCheckout`, providing the necessary parameters.

-The following table lists all required parameters and their descriptions.
-For optional parameters, go to [Complementary Features](doc:lite-checkout-sdk#complementary-features).
+Refer to the [Parameters table below](#parameters) to see all the options you can use with `startCheckout`.

+If you want to customize your integration further or use advanced/optional settings, check out the [Complementary Features](#complementary-features) section for more details.

+### Parameters

+Below you'll find a list of all the available parameters for the `startCheckout` method, along with a brief description of what each one does.

 | Parameter                         | Description                                                                                                                                                                                                       |
 | --------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |